cookiestuf/cookiestuf/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm Sarah: a software engineer at MongoDB. 🤗 Previously undergraduate researcher at Berkeley Architecture Lab and SWE intern at MongoDB!
-[Find out more on LinkedIn](https://www.linkedin.com/in/sarah-zhou-ab246969/)
 #### ❤️ My Passions
 Using technology to improve communication by getting people the resources they need when they need them.